-Why wood chippings are the perfect floor surface for a chicken run
+Which wood chippings are the perfect floor surface for a chicken run?

-We have been asked many times about the suitability of our wood chippings for people to use in their chicken runs, so below we have created a handy guide to answer your questions and explain just why we believe that Topsoil.co.uk’s wood chippings really do provide an ideal surface for your chicken or poultry run.
+We have been asked many times about the suitability of wood chippings for use in chicken runs, so below we have created a handy guide to answer your questions.

-Absolutely, not only do they solve the age-old problem of helping to prevent a muddy coop, but due to the fact that they are a natural material they will simply break down over time and can then be topped up with new chippings.
-They are also great at absorbing rain, which in effect washes through and therefore helps to keep them clean for longer too.
+Not only do they solve the age-old problem of helping to prevent a muddy coop, but due to the fact that they are a natural material they will simply break down over time and can then be topped up with new chippings.

-You could just use our wood chippings alone to put on the ground of your chicken or poultry coop, or you could combine them with some sand or soil.
+You could just use wood chippings alone on the ground of your chicken or poultry coop, or you could combine them with some sand or soil.
 The main thing is to have sufficient depth of chippings for the chickens to scratch in and peck at.
-One of our 500 litre bags will give you 10 square metres coverage at a depth of 50mm.
-Don’t forget to think about your path up to or around your coop too, again wood chippings are perfect to keep the mud at bay.
+Don’t forget to think about the path up to or around your coop too, our wood chippings are perfect to keep the mud at bay there.

 How do I stop my chicken run from being muddy?